X

 to use her good natured but forceful husband to get her way in

-Gorman.
-It was a contrast with my pious and proper
+her little town of Gorman.
+What a contrast with my pious and proper

 grandmother, a